wrogner/speed_comparison/README.md

 1. Matrix multiplication (multiply two 1000x1000 matrices)
 1. Dictionary / object manipulation (create a dictionary / object with 10^7 random key-value pairs)
 1. List comprehension vs. Array mapping (create a list / array of 10^7 random integers)
+1. Regex (find all matches of a regex in a string of length 10^7)
+1. Primes (find all prime numbers up to 10^7)

 <br><br><hr> based on
 [python-vs-javascript](https://medium.com/@burhan-khan/python-vs-javascript-a-performance-comparison-through-code-examples-ed1b379fbff7)